Questions we are often asked

 I live outside of the Lower Mainland – is there any good training here or online?

-Our endorsed institutions, Capilano University, University of the Fraser Valley and Vancouver Community College may have online courses however it’s best to visit the school website or contact the schools directly for more information.
+Our recognized institutions, Capilano University and Vancouver Community College may have online courses however it’s best to visit the school website or contact the schools directly for more information.
 There may be some varying entrance requirements to the Paralegal programs at each of these institutes.

 What are my employment prospects once I graduate from a Paralegal program?